Kzizah/Beauty_parlour-repository/README.md

 Then the list of services should be filtered to show only services with a name that includes the search term

 ## Display Service Details
-As a user, I want to see the details of a service, so I can decide if I want to book a session.
+As a *user*, I want to see the details of a service, so I can decide if I want to book a session.

 ### Scenario
 Given I am on the home page